dojo/docs/dojo/getObject.rst

    */
  </script>

 You can also pass an object as the third parameter.
 This will define the context in which to search for the property.
-By default, the context is dojo.global and `null` may be passed in.
+By default, the context is `dojo.global <dojo.global>`_ and `null` may be passed in.

 .. code-block :: javascript
  :linenos: